SmithBWare89/vue-fit-universe/README.md

 * `Lifecycle hooks` exposed within the composition API are used to pre-load data prior to mounting the component for the user to see or to compute data for use within the component.
 * Components utilize the `template ref` method to create references within the template that can be dynamically updated with state changes.

+### API Call
+* Workout movements are generated using the [ExerciseDB](https://rapidapi.com/justin-WFnsXH_t6/api/exercisedb) API provided on [RapidAPI](https://www.rapidapi.com).
+* Clicking on a specific body part fetches data from the API and populates the results as clickable buttons to add a movement to your workout.

 ### Recyclable Functions
 * In `/composables` lies functions that can be reused throughout the entire project.
 Each JavaScript file contains logic to perform either of the `CRUD` operations for the Firebase Firestore.